2021 Suez Canal obstruction: Salvage and refloating

 On 29 March, the stern of Ever Given was refloated at 04:30 local time (02:30 UTC), and a second seagoing tug, the Italian Carlo Magno, with a bollard pull of 153 tonnes arrived, giving a further large increase in towing capacity.
-Ballast was adjusted, and towing timed to make maximum use of the ebbing tidal flow.
-At 15:05 local time (13:05 UTC), the ship was pulled free, following the king tide of a supermoon.
-It took 14 tug boats at high tide to dislodge the 224,000-ton vessel.
+Ballast was adjusted, and towing timed to make maximum use of the ebbing king tide of a supermoon tidal flow.
+At 15:05 local time (13:05 UTC), the ship was pulled free.

-Satellite data showed that the ship's bow had been partly moved from the shore, although it remained stuck at the edge of the canal.
-The ship's stern had swung around and was in the middle of the waterway.
-The vessel was finally freed and moving again as of 15:05 local time, and was towed to the Great Bitter Lake for inspection.
-The canal authority informed shipping agencies that the canal was to reopen for shipping from 19:00 local time (17:00 UTC), after a search of the bottom and soil of the Suez Canal had found it was sound and had no issues.
-By the time traffic through the Suez Canal resumed, more than 400 ships were waiting: approximately 200 in the Red Sea, under 200 in the Mediterranean Sea; and around 50 in the Bitter Lakes.
+The vessel was towed to the Great Bitter Lake for inspection.
+After a search of the bottom and soil of the canal, it was reopened to shipping from 19:00 local time (17:00 UTC).
+By then more than 400 ships were waiting: approximately 200 in the Red Sea, under 200 in the Mediterranean Sea; and around 50 in the Bitter Lakes.

-Divers and the lead investigator for the SCA started inspecting the ship for damage, as well as probing the crew to determine the ultimate causes of the grounding, on 31 March.
-In the meantime, Ever Given was stationary in the Great Bitter Lake which forms part of the Suez Canal.
-The backlog of ships delayed by the blockage was finally cleared on 3 April.
+On 31 March, with the Ever Given at anchor in the Great Bitter Lake along the canal, divers and SCA investigators started inspecting the ship for damage, as well as interrogating the crew to determine the causes of the grounding.
+The backlog of ships delayed by the blockage was finally cleared by 3 April.

 In June 2021, the SCA stated that one person died during the six-day salvage operation.

+Events during the several days the canal was blocked highlighted the difficulties of saving larger ships, which requires more time and more equipment.
+If Ever Given had required intervention of floating cranes to remove some containers (assuming crane ships of sufficient capacity would have been available within any realistic time-frame), the process would have required larger equipment working for longer, and would have been likely to prolong the blockage by "days, even weeks".

 Legal issues and seizure

-Merchant marine operations, both historically and currently, are complex, expensive, risky, and multi-jurisdictional as covered under centuries-old Admiralty law.